mind-engage/doodle-dragon/README.md

-**Currently tested only on Android Phones and Tablets with API level 14**
+**Currently tested only on Android Phones and Tablets with API level 33 and above**

 ### Configuration